pablogsIO/GeometricLoaders/README.md

 `GeometricLoaders` is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

-If you use it, i'll be happy to know about it.
+If you use it, I'll be happy to know about it.